VCityTeam/UD-SV/Devel/citygml-ade.md

 # CityGML ADEs

+CityGML is used to represent urban information, especially the information related to various city objects like buildings, bridges, vegetation, road infrastructure etc. However, not all information are covered by CityGML.
+This is where ADE comes into picture.
+ADE or Application Domain Extension helps domain experts to extend CityGML for representing relevant information related to their domains in an interoperable manner.
+These domain extensions and the associated data could be easily shared to build a more enriched model.

+However these possible extensions must respect some conditions.
 This document will explain how the ADE mechanism works in CityGML works.

 Some helpful knowledge you should be a little familiar with before reading:
 - [Wikipedia: Unified Modeling Lanugage](https://en.wikipedia.org/wiki/Unified_Modeling_Language)